iExecBlockchainComputing/iexec-dapps-registry/README.md

 Furthermore, it should allow strategically deployed sensors to interact with each other in order to manage the enviroment in which the goods are being tranported and possibly predict how they are going to be when arriving at their destination.

-This Dapp is going to be developed by a team of the Engineering Department at Universidad de Montevideo, Uruguay, as part of a research project on [industry 4.0](https://home.kpmg.com/xx/en/home/insights/2017/10/the-industry-4-0-revolution-is-here.html) and disruptive technologies, led by the CINOI (see Team, below).
+This Dapp is going to be developed by a team of the Engineering Department at Universidad de Montevideo, Uruguay, as part of a research project on [industry 4.0](https://home.kpmg.com/xx/en/home/insights/2017/10/the-industry-4-0-revolution-is-here.html) and disruptive technologies which is led by the CINOI (see Team, below).

 ###### *Motivation*